-1¾ cups sugar
+1¾ cups sugar (just over ¾)

-1½ cups vegetable oil
+1½ cups vegetable oil (¾)

-2 cups self-raising flour
+2 cups self-raising flour (1)

-2 tsp bicarbonate of soda
+2 tsp bicarbonate of soda (1)

-2 tsp cinnamon
+2 tsp cinnamon (1)

-1 tsp salt
+1 tsp salt (½)

-½ tsp ground cloves (optional)
+½ tsp ground cloves (optional) (¼)

-1 cup chopped walnuts (or ½ cup walnuts and ½ cup raisins)
+1 cup chopped walnuts (or ½ cup walnuts and ½ cup raisins) (½ total)

-400g coarsely grated carrots (about 4-5 big carrots)
+400g coarsely grated carrots (about 4-5 big carrots) (200g)

 250g cream cheese at room temperature (not the spreadable kind) (125g)

-1 tsp vanilla essence
+1 tsp vanilla essence (½)

-25 walnut halves
+25 walnut or pecan nut halves

 Bake for an hour in the middle of the oven, or till a skewer inserted in the middle comes out clean.
 Cool 10-15 minutes in the tin then turn out, cool thoroughly and remove paper.
 Ice the top only and decorate with 25 walnut halves, 5 down one side and 5 down the other, then fill in the gaps like a chess board.
 Cut cake into 25 squares.
 Keeps for several days in a tin.

 Icing: Place cream cheese, icing sugar and vanilla in food processor and mix until light and fluffy, stopping once to scrape down the sides.
 Don’t over-mix or it will go thin and runny.
 If preferred mix the icing by hand.
 If using a softer, spreadable cream cheese definitely mix by hand.

 Cuts into 25 squares